mhan-team/service/README.md

 > python manage.py migrate
 ```

-## Database migration after a change to the models
+## Database migration after initial setup or after a change to the models

 To generate a migration file: